A Hybrid Jump-Diffusion Model for Coherent Optical Control of Quantum Emitters in hBN: Inclusion of Discrete Frequency Jumps: Activated Noise, Blinking, and Charge Dynamics

 \section{Inclusion of Discrete Frequency Jumps: Activated Noise, Blinking, and Charge Dynamics}

-The Ornstein--Uhlenbeck process alone describes only continuous Gaussian frequency diffusion and cannot account for the abrupt spectral instabilities widely observed in solid-state quantum emitters.
+The Ornstein-Uhlenbeck process alone describes only continuous Gaussian frequency diffusion and cannot account for the abrupt spectral instabilities widely observed in solid state quantum emitters.
 Mechanically decoupled emitters in hBN exhibit stochastic spectral jumps, intensity blinking, and transitions between metastable emission states as temperature increases.
-These effects are commonly attributed to charge hopping, defect reconfiguration, and localized lattice relaxation processes in the emitter environment~\cite{Koch2024,Gerard2025}.
-Time-resolved photoluminescence and resonant spectroscopy studies have directly revealed discrete switching between distinct emission frequencies in hBN~\cite{Koch2024,Gerard2025}.
+These effects are commonly attributed to charge hopping, defect reconfiguration, and localized lattice relaxation processes in the emitter environment~\cite{Koch2024_s,Gerard2025_s}.
+Time resolved photoluminescence and resonant spectroscopy studies have directly revealed discrete switching between distinct emission frequencies in hBN~\cite{Koch2024_s,Gerard2025_s}.
 To capture this physics, we extend the OU model by introducing a discrete jump process modeled as a compound Poisson noise term:

 where $\lambda_J$ is the activated jump rate and $\sigma_J$ is the typical jump amplitude.
 The total frequency evolution becomes